-What are vitamins and supplements?
+What are vitamins, minerals and supplements?

-- iodine is needed for brain and nervous system development
+- Iodine — is needed for brain and nervous system development.

 Do I need to take supplements?